arangodb/docs/oasis/deployments.md

 6. You may enter one or more Alternate DNS names.
 This step is optional, you can add or change them later.
 Click **Next** to continue.
    ![Oasis AWS Private Endpoint Alternate DNS](images/oasis-aws-private-endpoint-dns.png)
-7. Confirm that you want to use a Private Endpoint for your deployment by clicking **Confirm Settings**.
+7. Confirm that you want to use a private endpoint for your deployment by clicking **Confirm Settings**.
 8. Back in the **Overview** tab, scroll down to the **Private Endpoint** section that is now displayed to see the connection status and change the